neemiasbsilva/datascience-portfolio/mathematic-and-statistics/fundamental-of-statistics/readme.md

 $$ \bar{\mathbb{X}} = \frac{\left( \sum_{i=1}^N X_i \right)}{N} $$

-To understand more about check de notebook available in the notebook folder.
+To understand more about check the notebook available in the notebook folder.

 # Variance